 Cybercriminals target phishing scam attempts on fatigued workers in the hopes of catching them off guard with an attention-getting email.
 They also launch phishing schemes against unsuspecting individual users by using fear and intimidation.
 And it sometimes works.

-What is Malware?
+What is Digital Identity?

 What is Bloatware?